tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 The requirements for whitelisting are:

-- Support for acting as an Obfuscation Proxy
+- Support for acting as an Obfuscation Proxy.
+Each Authoritative DoH Server is expected to support acting as a proxy for Obfuscation.
+A client MUST issue at least one query that is proxied through the server before sending direct queries to the server.
-- Support for acting as an Obfuscation Target
+- Support for acting as an Obfuscation Target.
+Each Authoritative DoH Server is expected to support acting as a target for Obfuscation.
+A client MUST issue at least one query that is targetd at the server through a proxy before sending direct queries to the server.
-- Signature/secondary cert by a trusted auditors
+- Signature/secondary cert by a trusted auditors.
+[TODO]

-Clients MAY further choose to restrict the whitelist by other local policy
+Clients MAY further choose to restrict the whitelist by other local policy.
+For example, a client system can have a list of trusted resolver configurations, and it can limit the whitelist of Authoritative DoH Servers to configurations that match this list.

 ## Discovering Local Resolvers {#local-discovery}